Persecution of the Saints

 Those of the various Jewish sects, for the most part, believe that Jesus Christ was a prophet or a good man, but none believe that he was the Creator God or the Son of God, nor do they believe that he was the Messiah.
 However, a major part of the gospel message teaches that Jesus Christ is the Creator God and the Son of God, and that God the Father sent Jesus to cancel the first covenant with national Israel and replace it with a new one.

-Both the Old and New Testaments and the words of Jesus condemn Judaism as a perversion of the original writings of the word of God.
+The books of the law, the writings, the prophets, as well as the words of Jesus condemn Judaism as a perversion of the Sovereign God's system of worship and lifestyle he established for his people to practice.
 Therefore, it is no wonder that those of the various Jewish sects feel that any who believe in and/or follow the teachings of Jesus are their enemies and worshipers of a pagan god.

 Christianity and Judaism